privacygmail cleanupemail security

 MailMop: Privacy-First Architecture

-Processing location: Complete client-side (in your browser)
+Processing location: complete client-side (in your browser)

 What they access:

-• Metadata only: Email headers (sender, subject, date, size, labels)
+• Metadata only: email headers (sender, subject, date, size, labels)

-• Client-side processing - Runs entirely in your browser, nothing uploaded
+• Client-side processing: runs entirely in your browser, nothing uploaded

-• Metadata-only scope - Doesn't read email content by default
+• Metadata-only scope: doesn't read email content by default

-• No data storage - Doesn't keep your emails on any servers
+• No data storage: doesn't keep your emails on any servers

-• Source-available code - You can audit exactly what it does on GitHub
+• Source-available code: you can audit exactly what it does on GitHub

-• CASA 2 certified - Google independently verified their security practices
+• CASA 2 certified: Google independently verified their security practices

-2. Downloads email metadata to browser memory
+2. Downloads email metadata into browser memory

 What's never uploaded anywhere:

-• Email content/body text
+• Email content and body text

 • Email attachments